caprarodorner/preview-internal.caprarodorner.de/content/services/assessment.md

 {{< /accordion >}}

 {{< accordion prefix="" title="InnerSource Dashboard" label="coming soon" >}}
 There are situations where you want immediate feedback: How did last week’s evangelizing event accelerate InnerSource contributions in departments that were coldspots of InnerSource collaboration?
-How is the contribution flow adapting to the new practices you proposed to one of your favorite InnerSource projects?
+How is the contribution-flow adapting to the new practices you proposed to one of your favorite InnerSource projects?
 How successful was last month’s work?
 How is my team’s SCRUM workflow interacting with InnerSource?

 We are developing an integrated suite of InnerSource dashboards that help you understand your InnerSource program and projects in real-time.
 Want to get early access?
 [Reach out to us!](mailto:mail@caprarodorner.de){{< /accordion >}}